 This study tool is used by loads of students and has over 50 million study guides.
 There are 6 modes, depending on the style of study you prefer: flashcards, scatter, speller, learn, test, and space race.
 Your tutors and classmates are also able to create and share their own study guides with you.
 According to the app creators, over 90% of students who use Quizlet have reported receiving higher marks.
 Sold.

-This extension is all about helping you write more effectively, without feedback being a big hassle.
+This extension is all about helping you write more effectively.
 You don’t have to copy and paste your work into a website to get results, because it runs in the background.
 From writing a paper in Google Docs, to composing an email, Grammarly will give you instant feedback as you go.
 And Grammarly Keyboard is available on your phone too.

 This no-frills extension is a lifesaver when you’re cramming for exams but struggling to retain the info.
-And it can make your time online sooooo much more productive (make sure you tell your mum).
+And it can make your time online so much more productive – make sure you tell your mum.
 Just enter your questions and the interval between them, then hit start.
 Whenever you’re online and getting distracted, you’ll automatically get quizzed on the topics you’ve set.
 Perfect if you’re preparing for a test or learning a new language but can’t tear yourself away from Twitter.

-Whether you’re still at home, or living on campus, out goings are usually way bigger than anything you earn as a student.
+Whether you’re still at home, or living on campus, your outgoings are usually higher than anything you earn as a student.
 And being skint sucks.
 These 4 budgeting apps are a must if you want to get on top of your finances:

-If you seem to be getting through a lot of money, but you don’t have a great deal to show for it, then you need an accountability buddy.
+Are you getting through a lot of money, but don’t have a great deal to show for it?
 That’s where Wally comes in.
-It acts as a virtual spending diary where you track everything you spend.
-You can save images of receipts and keep a closer eye on everything that’s going out, to help you cut out unnecessary splurges.
+It acts as a virtual spending diary and helps to track your spend.
+Save images of receipts and keep a closer eye on everything that’s going out, to help you cut out unnecessary splurges.

-No more uncomfortable conversations about who needs to chip in for the food shop.
-Splitwise makes it easy to split bills with housemates and can save embarrassment when you’re out for a meal or on a big night out.
-Keep track of shared expenses and who owes who; set up an expenses tab when you’re on the go; and even settle up with people and record payments.
-IOUs will never be a problem again
+No more uncomfortable conversations about splitting the bill for the food shop with your housemates.
+Splitwise makes it easy.
+Set up an expenses tab and avoid those awkward conversations when you’re out for a meal or a night out.
+And you can use it to settle up with people and record payments too.
+IOUs will never be a problem again.

 You’ve got an essay deadline looming.
 You want to catch the gig.
-But you must phone mum before she thinks you’ve been finished off by Freshers’ Week.
+But you need to phone home before they think you’ve been finished off by Freshers’ Week.
 Managing your time can be tricky, but there are loads of apps designed to increase productivity.
 Check out these 3 time-management apps and start ticking off the to-do list.

 StayFocusd might sound like the ultimate yawn-fest, but when the deadline is yesterday, this could save your butt.
 This Google Chrome extension restricts the amount of time you can spend on ‘time-wasting’ websites.
-So, it’s a total winner if you’re hooked on social media, but you need to get stuff done.
-The time limit you set for each site is completely up to you – once you reach the allotted time, that’s it for the day.
-Gulp!
+So, it’s a total winner if you’re hooked on social media, but need to get stuff done.
+The time limit you set for each site is completely up to you.
+Once you reach that time, that’s it for the day.

-This is the perfect app for goal-setters and go-getters because it’s about being accountable and having a virtual network of supporters who’ve got your back.
-You join a community of people who are all working to achieve individual goals and the aim is to help you form good habits and become more productive.
-You also earn ‘props’ (similar to Facebook ‘likes’) when you reach your goals and achieve stuff – which can be invaluable when you’re overwhelmed by that to-do list.
+This is the perfect app for goal-setters and go-getters.
+It’s about being accountable and having a virtual network of supporters who have got your back.
+You join a community of people who are all working to achieve individual goals.
+The aim is to help you form good habits and become more productive.
+You also earn ‘props’, similar to Facebook ‘likes’, when you reach your goals and achieve stuff.
+This can be invaluable when you’re overwhelmed by that to-do list.